 Autumn is in full swing in the Mitten and Ann Arbor is no exception.
-This Michigan college town offers its locals and visitors mile upon mile of beautiful fall colors this time of year.
-Whether looking for a day long adventure or just one spot to capture the colors of the season, you ought to get in the car or on a bike and head out along the Huron River.
+This Michigan college town offers its locals and visitors mile upon mile of beautiful Michigan fall colors this time of year.

 East of downtown along Geddes is where you’ll find Parker Mill County Park.
 A beautiful variety of colors waits alongside the historic Grist Mill and Fleming Creek.
 Right next store is the 69-acre Gallup Park which contains miles of trails along both sides of the river.
 You might spot canoes and kayaks on the move with the fall colors on either side.

 Geddes turns into Fuller Road and alongside Gallup is Furstenberg Nature area which gives off a different feel and autumn experience with wetlands, woodlands and prairie.
 No need to keep hopping in the car if desired, as all of the parks in the heart of Ann Arbor are connected via trails and pedestrian bridges.

 Ann Arbor Autumn Foliage – Fuller and The Arb

 As you approach the University of Michigan Hospital campus, while still on Fuller, you’ll discover Fuller Park to the north and Nichols Arboretum, or The Arb, to the south.